aman-24/AssignmentAxiom/README.md

 1. Install **Maven** and impot maven project into your intellij or eclipse.
 2. Install allure and testng plugins to the IDE you are using.
+3. Install appium using npm command : npm install -g appium.
-3. Run TestNG.xml file under src/test/rresource, or run mvn test command.
+4. Run TestNG.xml file under src/test/rresource, or run mvn test command.

 # Problem Statement:
 1) Download the Centrepoint app from Playstore